-Our conclusion is that Legoland with a toddler is really fun, also for the older children should be great as there’re more exciting rides and movies for them.
-In one day you can see the most of Legoland, but with a toddler, you won’t be able to ride every single attraction.
+Our conclusion is that LEGOLAND with a toddler is really fun.
+For older children is also great as there’re more exciting rides and movies for them.
+In one day you can see the most of LEGOLAND, but with a toddler, you won’t be able to ride every single attraction.
 So here are some tips from us to make the most of your visit:

 – during the lunchtime (around 12), there were some empty attractions (Liam rode the DUPLO express twice on his own), on a busy day you can eat later and enjoy the attractions without queuing.